What was the outcome of the Supreme Court's decision in Roe v. Wade?

 Study for the American History AIR Test.
 Explore questions with hints and explanations.
 Prepare to excel and ensure your success!

 The Supreme Court's decision in Roe v.
-Wade, issued in 1973, was a landmark ruling that legalized abortion across the United States.
-The Court determined that a woman's right to privacy, which is implied by the Due Process Clause of the Fourteenth Amendment, extends to her decision to terminate a pregnancy.
-This decision effectively overturned many state laws that restricted or banned abortions, thereby creating a legal framework that allowed women the autonomy to make choices regarding their reproductive health.
+Wade, issued in 1973, was a landmark ruling that legalized abortion nationwide.
+The Court held that the right to privacy, which is implied by the Due Process Clause of the Fourteenth Amendment, extends to a woman's decision to terminate her pregnancy.
+This decision effectively overturned many state laws that restricted access to abortion, affirming that the state could not prohibit a woman from making this personal medical choice during the first trimester of pregnancy.
+Roe v.
+Wade significantly changed the legal landscape regarding reproductive rights and has since been the subject of ongoing debate and legal scrutiny in American society.
+The other options provided focus on topics unrelated to reproductive rights, highlighting the specific and significant impact of this ruling on women's rights and healthcare.

 Subscribe